Value-based mhealth today & tomorrow

 Toon: Thanks for talking to us, Fonny.
 What are, according to you, the great healthcare challenges for the near future?

 Fonny: There are almost too many healthcare challenges to mention!
 Consider the aging population, the shift from cure towards prevention, the challenges of better handling the tsunami of healthcare data that’s coming our way,… But also keeping healthcare affordable, the cost of clinical trials, the trend towards personalized medicine and so much more.
 If there is a leitmotif running through these many challenges it’s, above all, a growing focus on healthcare outcomes.
 We are entering an era, where, if you don’t have an outcome, you won’t have an income.

 Toon: How do you see the role of mobile in all of this?

 Fonny: Increasingly, individuals will be expected to take their health into their own hands.
 And mobile plays a crucial role here.
 Consider home monitoring and remote patient monitoring, for instance.
 Wearable tracking devices enable, for instance, the elderly and chronically sick to stay in their own homes longer.
 Contextual data solutions derived from sensor data, like the ones you guys have developed, can continuously capture vital signs and suggest actions accordingly.
 Preventive nudges that are linked to lifestyle-related health issues, for example, can help us make better day-to-day decisions.
 I believe we are entering a whole new level of prevention and warning.
 Developments in wearable technologies let us measure various physiological parameters while innovations in data science make sense of those measurements depending on both an individual’s context and their real-time activity.
-We will be able to send meaningful recommendations to an individual tailored to their personal profile and current situation.
+We will be able to send meaningful recommendations to an individually tailored to their personal profile and current situation.
 Even up to the point where we can start to predict potential dangerous situations before they actually happen.

 Toon: So, again, data is the goose with the golden eggs?